sspathak/VoiceChat/README.md

 # VoiceChat
-a Python voice chat app that uses websockets to send data between a multi-threaded client and server
+an encrypted voice chat app, written in Python, that uses websockets to send data between a multi-threaded client and server

 # Setup
 - install python-sounddevice `python3 -m pip install sounddevice --user`